wax-office-of-inspector-general/waxguilds/reports/niftylifewax/NiFTyLIFE Report - September 2021.md

 -  Single or bundled quick p2p NFT transfers or the ability to view detailed information about the assets before transfer.
 -  A wallet UI panel where (1) supported currencies can be transferred to other accounts, (2) and users can view their RAM/CPU/NET usage.
 Plans to add the ability to buy RAM or stake/unstake CPU/NET from within this UI.
 -  Above features work for both Simpelassets and Atomicassets NFTs so users don't have to understand or worry about the difference.
 -  Roadmap: We currently load fullsize NFT images/video from our own ipfs gateway.
-We have gotten away with this however as WAX has grown so have the images and bandwidth.
-Waxstash might be unusable for users with slower clients.
+We have gotten away with this however as WAX has grown so have the images and bandwidth thus Waxstash might be unusable for users with slower clients.
 Therefore, we are building a seperate server to grab and resize all images and videos for Waxstash.
-This is expected to ready within two weeks.
+This will greatly improve the speed of our marketplace and is expected to ready within two weeks.
+Smart contract updates to use boost.wax noop coming soon.
 -  https://waxstash.com/markets

 Product #2 NFT Pack Breaks.
 Launched September 2020 our exclusive Pack Breaks allow users to split pack ownership by either selling thier packs into slots, or by buying slots in a listed pack.
 Each slot represents (1) NFT that is pulled from the pack once it opens.
 I have continually worked to maintain and improve Pack Breaks to include the following: